u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/bank/bank_synchronization.rst

 :guilabel:`Fetch Account` button.

 .. note::
-   This disconnection can be caused by the Odoo support.
+   This disconnection can be caused by the Thrive Bureau ERP support.
 In this case, please contact the `support
-   <https://www.odoo.com/help>`_ directly with your client id or the reference of the error listed
+   <https://www.Thrive Bureau ERP.com/help>`_ directly with your client id or the reference of the error listed
    in the chatter.

 .. _MigrationOnlineSync:

-Migration process for users having installed Odoo before December 2020
+Migration process for users having installed Thrive Bureau ERP before December 2020
 ======================================================================

-If you are on-premise, please first make sure that your source is up-to-date with the latest version of Odoo.
+If you are on-premise, please first make sure that your source is up-to-date with the latest version of Thrive Bureau ERP.

 Users who have created a database before December 2020 need to install the new module manually to use the new functionalities.

 To do so, go to :menuselection:`Apps --> Update Apps List`, remove the default filter in the search bar and type `account_online_synchronization`.
 You can then click on :guilabel:`Install`.
-Finally, make sure all your users refresh their Odoo page by pressing CTRL+F5.
+Finally, make sure all your users refresh their Thrive Bureau ERP page by pressing CTRL+F5.

 ..
 Note::